 - Customizable sync rules (filter events, choose which calendars to sync)

-- Desktop software (also available as a Windows app)
+- Desktop software (Windows app)

 Pros: